parangat11/dropdown-js/README.md

-# template-js
+# dropdown-js
-A template for future Vanilla projects
+A dropdown made using vanilla JS